eclipse-zenoh/zenoh-backend-s3/README.md

             //    // Certificate authority to authenticate the server.
             //    root_ca_certificate_file: "/home/user/certificates/minio/ca.pem",
             //
-            //    // Alternatively you can inline your certificate:
-            //    // - encoded with base 64:
+            //    // Alternatively you can inline your certificate encoded with base 64:
             //    root_ca_certificate_base64: "<YOUR_CERTIFICATE_ENCODED_WITH_BASE64>"
-            //    // - raw:
-            //    root_ca_certificate_raw: "<YOUR_RAW_CERTIFICATE>"
             //  }
             //},
           },